-If your floor cleaner didn’t already come in a spray bottle, dilute if concentrated, then pour into a clean directional spray bottle.
+If your floor cleaner didn’t already come in a spray bottle, dilute if concentrated, then pour into a clean, directional spray bottle.

 Once you have concluded the cleaner is safe for your bamboo floor, it’s time to make it shine.

 Working in small sections, spray a small amount of liquid on the floor.
-Then, using figure-eight motions with the grain, work backwards towards the next area or door.
+Then, using figure-eight motions with the grain, work backwards toward the next area or door.
 This method picks up the most grime without allowing moisture to linger on your floor.